Ștefan Tita: Final activities

 Tita was also acting as a dramaturge for the Romanian broadcasting company, adapting Leonid Andreyev's Rape of the Sabines into a radioplay (it was recorded in 1974, with a cast that included Coca Andronescu, Radu Beligan, Marin Moraru, and Dem Rădulescu).
 In a 1975 piece, Raicu noted that Tita, based in a Bucharest home outside Traian Market, was "always working, tirelessly so", and on diverse literary projects.
 One of his last works was a sample of closet drama, Nestinsul Diamant ("The Undying Diamond").
 It told the life story of a Romanian utopian socialist, Teodor Diamant; the September 1976 production by Ploiești Municipal Theater had Eusebiu Ștefănescu reading for Diamant, with Harry Eliad as director.
 Also that year, a new batch of his science fiction stories appeared at Editura Ion Creangă as Alexida sensitiva (named after a fictional plant which features prominently in the plot).
 Written in a "journalistic style", these texts showed Young Pioneers grappling with biorobotics and other technological advances of a distant future.
 Essayist Sorin Titel was critical of the narrative, seeing it as "rather monotonous", "all too evidently framed within the confines of sound educational intentions, [and] managing to stay somewhat pedantic."

 During the first days of 1977, Electrecord released Ioan D. Chirescu's LP of children's choir music.
 It comprised 23 songs with lyrics by Tita, all of them specifically targeting inductees into the new preschool section of the Young Pioneers (called "Fatherland's Falcons").
 In February, Tita's radioplay about the peasants' revolt of 1907 was produced by the national broadcasting company.
 Called Zilele mîniei ("The Days of Wrath"), it had Mircea Albulescu in the lead role.
 The author died on 1 September 1977.

+Legacy

-He was buried at the Jewish Sephardic section of Bellu cemetery, with a tombstone carved with some of his own lyrics, a short distance away from poet Veronica Porumbacu and cartoonist Iosif Ross.
+Tita was buried at the Jewish Sephardic section of Bellu cemetery, with a tombstone carved with some of his own lyrics, a short distance away from poet Veronica Porumbacu and cartoonist Iosif Ross.
 In an obituary piece for România Literară, his colleague N. Sterea described Tita as "discreet, modest, always ready to assist with his words and his deeds", as well as "one of the our prestigious democratic journalists of the interwar period".
 The same traits were underscored a year later by Bratoloveanu, who also noted: "The sincerity and the noble frankness in confessing his thoughts, good and less good alike, about himself and about others—those were the main moral coordinates of his life."

 Tita's book of children's riddles appeared posthumously at Editura Ion Creangă, in 1979.
 Five years later, George Enescu Philharmonic Orchestra recorded Negulescu's cantata, Neam românesc, neam suveran ("Romanian Nation, Sovereign Nation"), which used Tita's lyrics.
 Eight of his stories were released as an Electrecord LP in 1986—with music by Titus Alexandrescu and the voices of Silvia Chicoș and Horia Căciulescu.